peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Returns:</b>

-The remainder of the two objects.
+The remainder of the two numbers.
 Signals FlagInvalid and returns not-a-number (NaN) if the divisor is 0, or if the result doesn't fit the given precision.

 ### RemainderNaturalScale

     public PeterO.Numbers.EDecimal RemainderNaturalScale(
         PeterO.Numbers.EDecimal divisor);

-Calculates the remainder of a number by the formula "this" - (("this" / "divisor") * "divisor").
+Calculates the remainder of a number by the formula `"this" - (("this" / "divisor") * "divisor")`

 <b>Parameters:</b>